 The Federal Work-Study Program is the source of most student employment on campus.
-This employment is part-time, generally eight to ten hours per week.
-On campus employers include administrative and faculty offices, the Library and the Resource Center.
+This employment is part- time, generally eight to ten hours per week.
+On campus employers include administrative and faculty offices, the Library and the Earl Center for Learning and Innovation.
 Off campus Work-Study is available at JumpStart and at the Wheelock Family Theater.
 Federal Work-Study eligibility is determined by the Financial Aid Office and may be offered to qualifying students as part of the student financial aid package.

 Other student employment opportunities do exist for those students not receiving Federal Work Study as part of their financial aid award.
 These positions are often referred to as "term-time" or "student employment" positions and will be posted throughout the year when available.
 Students receive information before the start of the fall semester telling them how, what forms they need to submit and when they can start looking for on campus jobs.
 Students can search for jobs on the Wheelock Works website.
 You can get to the site by going to www.wheelock.edu/ccd and click on the link for Wheelock Works.

 All student employees must complete a Form I-9 and a Form W-4 prior to beginning employment.
 All forms are available online and in the Financial Aid Office.